SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 - [`app/poetryslams/annotations.cds`](../../../tree/main-multi-tenant/app/poetryslams/annotations.cds): Configure the annotations to change the appearance of UI elements.
 - [`app/poetryslams/webapp/manifest.json`](../../../tree/main-multi-tenant/app/poetryslams/webapp/manifest.json): Define the information about the application (for example, application names, routes, navigations, and so on).

 In the next paragraphs, some of the content of these files is explained to showcase what may be achieved and how.
 However, this tutorial will not explain every single line of these files, so you may just replace the content of the generated *annotations.cds*, and *manifest.json* from the example implementation ([annotations.cds](../../../tree/main-multi-tenant/app/poetryslams/annotations.cds), and [manifest.json](../../../tree/main-multi-tenant/app/poetryslams/webapp/manifest.json)).

+> Note: Information about the available properties of the **manifest.json** are described in the SAPUI5 documentation [Manifest (Descriptor for Applications, Components, and Libraries)](https://sapui5.hana.ondemand.com/sdk/#/topic/be0cf40f61184b358b5faedaec98b2da).

 #### Definition of the SAPUI5 Version